 As B. David Zarley pointed out in a recent Freethink article, the public’s perception of nuclear energy is the biggest obstacle preventing its uptake.
 But as Trevor English argues in an Interesting Engineering article, the tides are turning as “Nuclear power is beginning to make a stronger and stronger case for itself in the global energy market.”

-While environmental protesters have commonly railed against nuclear energy, a new breed of environmentalist is emerging.
+While environmental protesters have commonly railed against nuclear energy, a new breed of environmentalists is emerging.
 This includes people like Finish environmental activist Iida Ruishalme.
 While she strongly supports renewable energy, she is also calling for more nuclear energy.
 Ruishalme is a member of Mothers for Nuclear and like a growing number of others, she has concluded that nuclear power is a smart energy choice.
 Pro-nuclear environmental activism is spreading as evidenced by the 2021 UN climate change conference in Glasgow (COP 26).
 A large number of activists in Glasgow sported blue shirts that read, “Let’s Talk About Nuclear” with the self-explanatory hashtag #NetZeroNeedsNuclear.

-COP 26 was the first climate talks that welcomed discussions about nuclear energy as part of the drive towards net zero.
+COP 26 was the first climate talk that welcomed discussions about nuclear energy as part of the drive towards net zero.
 According to PitchBook, COP26 set the stage for private investors to “fully commit to investing trillions of dollars into clean [nuclear] technologies over the next 30 years” During the conference, U.S. Energy Secretary Jennifer Granholm repeatedly described nuclear energy as the “holy grail” of climate solutions and Rafael Mariano Grossi, the head of the International Atomic Energy Agency (IAEA) declared nuclear energy now has a “seat at the table”.

 We are seeing tangible illustrations of this changing mood.
 Through The Nuclear Futures Package, the U.S. State Department is partnering with Poland, Kenya, Ukraine, Brazil, Indonesia, and other countries to support the expansion of nuclear power.